Dodori National Reserve

-Dodori national reserve is situated east of Lamu countyin Kenya covering an area of about 877 kilometers squared, the reserve is famous for its beautiful sand beaches and unique culture.
-The reserve derives it name from a river that flows to the Indian Ocean.
-The Dodori Creek is a breeding place for dudongs.
+Dodori national reserve is situated east of Lamu County in Kenya, covering an area of about 877 square kilometers squared, the reserve is famous for its beautiful sand beaches and unique culture.
+The reserve derives its name from a river that flows to the Indian Ocean.
+The Dodori Creek is a breeding place for dugongs.

-Dodori national reserve was established in 1977, the park is characterized by swamps, grasslands, Savannah, forests, thorny bushes, mangroves, gigantic baobabs, andcoastal beaches.
-The park has been highly recognized by international organizations as an important cultural heritage area, UNESCO also recognized it as biosphere reserve in 1980.
+Dodori National Reserve was established in 1977 and is characterized by swamps, grasslands, savannahs, forests, thorny bushes, mangroves, gigantic baobabs, and coastal beaches.
+The park has been highly recognized by international organizations as an important cultural heritage area; UNESCO also recognized it as a biosphere reserve in 1980.

-Dodori national reserve tourism has greatly been slowed down as the reserve together with the neighboring Boni is a hideout to rebel groups known as al-Shabaab who currently attacked tourists to the park in 2010, this has led to a dramatic decline in tourism within the reserve as tourists fear to come again but the Kenyan government is trying to make the security more available to avoid such occurring’s in the area.
+Dodori national reserve tourism has greatly been slowed down, as the reserve, together with the neighboring Boni, is a hideout for rebel groups known as al-Shabaab, who currently attacked tourists in the park in 2010, this has led to a dramatic decline in tourism within the reserve, as tourists fear to come again but the Kenyan government is trying to make the security more available to avoid such occurrences in the area.

 Activities at Dodori national reserve